hoylen/ssh_key/README.md

 Support for other types of keys is limited by the implementation of other cryptographic algorithms in Dart._

+**Future changes: v0.5.x might be the final releases to use the Pointy Castle package.
+Switching to a different cryptography package for future releases is being considered, so more algorithms can be supported.**

 ## Which library to use